psu13/mutable-hakyll/posts/measurement.md

    popular version of this idea is the "pilot wave" or ["Bohmian"](https://plato.stanford.edu/entries/qm-bohm/) version of quantum mechanics.

-1. There are also linear combinations of some of these ideas.
-[Modal interpretations](https://plato.stanford.edu/entries/qm-modal/), for example, seem to combine some ideas from Bohm with the no collapse idea, resulting in something that I have never been able to understand.
+There are dozens more ideas that I will not list here because I don't understand them even enough to list them.

 The most interesting current trains of thought on these questions, to me, are papers like this one: [Is the quantum state real?
 An extended review of _ψ_-ontology